 Linked Style Sheets

-Linked style sheets are placed in a separate text file and saved in the root directory.
+🔗 Linked style sheets are placed in a separate text file and saved in the same folder as your web pages or in a designated folder.

 The file is saved with a css extension.

-The link to the file is placed in the head section of each document.
+The link to the file including its path is placed in the head section of each document.

 Linked style sheets contribute to the creation of consistency throughout your web pages.